Real estate diagnosis: state of risk

 For the seller

-He may be held liable if he does not voluntarily pass on the diagnosis.
-It can also be committed if it mentions false information in the sale announcement to mislead the future buyer.
+He may be held liable if he does not voluntarily transmit the risk statement.
+It can also be engaged if it mentions false information in the sale announcement to mislead the future buyer.

-The buyer can to appeal to the court to request the cancelation of the sale or a reduction in the sale price.
+The purchaser may to appeal to the court to request the cancelation of the sale or a reduction in the sale price.

 For the notary

-The buyer can make a request for mediation with the mediator of the notary.
+The purchaser may apply to the notary's mediator for mediation.
 For this, it is possible to use a model letter:

 Refer to the Ombudsman of the notary

-The buyer can also make a complaint to the president of the regional council or the interregional council of notaries on which the notary depends before filing an appeal with the court.
+The purchaser may also make a complaint to the president of the regional council or the interregional council of notaries on which the notary depends before filing an appeal with the court.

 Who can help me?